Vol. 1: Overture

 Melika’s reaction to the song was more traumatic than nostalgic.

 From the first bar, Melika found herself back in the elevator.
-Feeling swept away by the melody’s twisting descents.
-Thinking about Natasha Khan and Victoria LeGrand and the first time she took acid and played Blue.
+Being swept away by the melody’s twisting descents.
 Seeing that man.
 Doubled over by the drugs inside of her that night, carrying her down a dizzying, nauseating rollercoaster she desperately wanted off of.
 Gutted by her inability to escape and this choral reunion and everything that had come to bear.

 Sabine waved at the woman.